thenewboston-blockchain/thenewboston-js/docs.md

   transactions,
   new tnb.Account("fakeSigningKey", "fakeAccountNumber")
 );
-/* the above code is explained in the Banks section, and for the sake not being repitive, please refer to the "Adding Blocks" subsection of Banks for a explination of this code*/
+/* the above code is explained in the Banks section, and for the sake not being repetitive, please refer to the "Adding Blocks" subsection of Banks for explanation of this code*/

 // get the last Block ID
 const amountOfBlocks = await bank.getConfirmationBlocks().count;
-const lastBlockID = await bank.getConfirmationBlocks({limit=1, offest=amountOfBlocks}).results[0].block_identifier;
+const lastBlockID = await bank.getConfirmationBlocks({limit=1, offset=amountOfBlocks}).results[0].block_identifier;

 const queuedConfBlock = await CV.getQueuedConfirmationBlock(lastBlockID);
 console.log(queuedConfBlock);